Teenage Mood Disorders Demystified

 Adolescent Mood Questionnaire for Teens/Tweens

-Please answer the following questions with either “Yes” or “No” to evaluate your current mood and emotional well-being:
+Please answer these questions with either “Yes” or “No” to evaluate your current mood and emotional well-being:

 • Are you experiencing persistent sadness or feelings of hopelessness?